sievericcardo/greenhouse_dt_project/README.md

 The templates are available in the `smol_scheduler/src/main/resources` folder

 - `config_local.yml`: used by the SMOL program to access to influxDB
   - NOTE: it is used by the SMOL program and as now it's hardcoded in the SMOL program.
+You could need to change it.
 - `config_scheduler.yml`: used by the SMOL scheduler to get the following information:
   - Path of the SMOL program
   - Path of the asset model